-- The Elder Scrolls IV: Oblivion: Mankar Camoran, the leader of the Mythic Dawn cult and a worshipper of Mehrunes Dagon plans to summon his master into Tamriel so Dagon may destroy the world and create a new one in its place, one that coheres with Camoran's Social Darwinist beliefs.
-Not only does Mankar aide Dagon's Daedra in attacking the mortal world, he also orchestrates the assassination of Emperor Uriel Septim, as well as his children.
+- Mankar Camoran, the leader of the the Mythic Dawn and a worshipper of Mehrunes Dagon, aims to summon his master into Tamriel so Dagon may destroy the world and create a new one in its place, one that coheres with Camoran's beliefs.
+Not only does Mankar assist Dagon's Daedra in attacking the mortal world, he also orchestrates the assassination of Emperor Uriel Septim, as well as his grown children.
 He even had the city of Kvatch completely destroyed in a failed attempt to kill Uriel's bastard son, Martin.
-While Mankor lures in his followers with promises of a paradise for their faithful service, this turns out to be a lie.
-Seemingly idyllic on the surface, Dawn’s Beauty, Mankar's "paradise,” is really a hell where his followers are constantly killed by monsters, only to be resurrected and killed over and over again.
+While Mankar lures in his followers with promises of a paradise for their faithful service, this turns out to be a lie.
+Seemingly idyllic on the surface, Mankar's "paradise" is really a hell where his followers are constantly killed by monsters, only to be resurrected and killed over and over again.
 His promise to allow any follower who loses faith to leave his paradise also proves false, as the grotto, which is said to be an exit from the afterlife, really leads to a torture chamber where the unfaithful are made immortal, locked into gibbets, and then dumped into lava.
 One follower who lost faith was forced by Camoran into inflicting this punishment on his friends over and over again.
-Dawn’s Beauty is said to be Mankar's vision of how he believes the world will be once Dagon takes over.
+Paradise is said to be Mankar's vision of how he believes the world will be once Dagon takes over.